moxystudio/next-with-moxy/docusaurus/docs/welcome/instructions.md

     Finally, add the HTML code you previously saved to the `<Head>`, replacing the same tags that are already there.

-Most operating systems now offer light and dark modes.
-Sometimes the favicon does not work well in dark mode.
-This recipe explains how you setup favicon variant to be used in dark mode.

 ℹ️ Most operating systems now offer light and dark modes.
 You may [setup different favicons for each OS theme](/docs/recipes/favicon-os-theme) if the favicon does doesn't have enough contrast in dark mode.

 ## 4. Change your README.md